 Handpainted china by Josef Henke, a Kalamazoo, Michigan, artist who painted china in his home in the early-to-mid part of the 1900s.

 All pieces are signed: J.Henke

 Noki Is the first small dog we have ever had as part of our family.
 He is 16 pounds of energy and love.
 He is a mixed breed and came to us from the Humane Society.
-He is now three years old.
+He is now four years old.

 Finn, my new quarter horse.

 I purchased him in the spring of 2016 when he was 6 years old.
 He still needs some training, but he has a very sweet disposition and has been on several trail rides already even though he had never been out on the trails before I bought him.
 He goes down into a knee deep creek without any discussion, and he walked right out onto a noisy, clanky metal bridge over that creek crossing without a problem even though the horse in front of him put up a fuss.
 He is wearing an ear bonnet in the photo.

 I board him at my daughter's farm, and she rides him also (in fact, is part owner).
 It is 90 minutes from my home, so I don't get to ride as often as I would like to, but she has wonderful trails very near her farm, and it is really nice to be able to ride together.